Role: Senior Product Designer

 Things that users considered needed improvement:

-Based on the learnings I iterated and created another concept that provided less cognitive load but keep the same amount of extra features and information.
+Based on the learnings I iterated and created another concept that provided less cognitive load but keeps the same amount of extra features and information.
 The concept will be A/B tested to gather quantitative insights this time.

 As the goal of the initiative was tackled from multiple angles, we also introduced and A/B tested these redesigns independently.

-Without revealing precise numbers because of proprietary information, all concepts described in this case study had positive impact on trivago's main business KPIs.
+Without revealing precise numbers because of proprietary information, all concepts described in this case study had a positive impact on trivago's main business KPIs.